 The complaining State employee or applicant must file the complaint with the Civil Rights Division of OAH within thirty (30) days after the complainant receives written notification that the position has been filled.

 Advisory Note: This does not prohibit any applicant from the right to file a contested case issue under other aspects of G.S.
-126. See UNC Asheville’s SPA Grievance Policy for more details.
+126. See UNC Asheville’s SHRA Grievance Policy for more details.

 Documentation of Process

 Human Resources will maintain documentation of the recruitment and selection process in order to document the decisions and to provide fact-based information for monitoring and evaluating recruitment and selection procedures.
 A file in a format useful and acceptable to the Office of State Personnel will be maintained for each selection or canceled vacancy event for a minimum of three years.
 The information maintained will include: